 Now, the description will be displayed to you.
 Just click on ‘Export’ to start the process of exporting the virtual machine.

-On VMware Workstation Pro
+On VMware Workstation Pro or player

 Open VMware Workstation Pro, click on ‘File’ in the menu bar, and then click on ‘Open…’.
 Alternatively, just use the ‘Ctrl+O’ shortcut key.